arrow

 API is a collection of rules, protocols, and tools that allow distinct software solutions to communicate and perform a series of tasks.

-Now, let’s get a bit deeper and unite the concept of API with the banking sphere.
+Now, let’s get a bit deeper and unite the coherent API meaning within the banking sphere.

 An example of a banking API provider is Solaris — a banking-as-a-service platform that has a full banking license.
-Its client — Samsung, which is not a financial institution and doesn’t have a banking license, still has a branded digital wallet and offers Samsung Pay functionality enabled through Solaris banking API integration.
+Its client — Samsung, which is not a financial institution and doesn’t have a banking license, still has a branded digital wallet and offers Samsung Pay functionality enabled through Solaris API integration in banking.

-How is it possible that the company without a license offers banking services via a company having a full banking license?
+How is it possible that the company without a license offers banking services via a company with a full banking license?
 The banking API integrated into the Samsung Wallet enables to:

 2. Verify the request by checking the API key.